Variadic Attributes

 Introduction

-Variadic annotations are particularly useful for:
+Variadic attributes are particularly useful for:

 • Representing requirements or constraints on fields, parameters, or types.